-At the Oberheiden, P.C., we firmly believe in our nation’s founding principle that everyone deserves a fair trial.
+At the The Criminal Defense Firm, we firmly believe in our nation’s founding principle that everyone deserves a fair trial.
 This is especially important in cases involving allegations of the possession, use, manufacture, distribution, or sale of prohibited substances.
-These cases are some of the most heavily prosecuted and severely punished under our federal system about 27,000 individuals are convicted for federal drug crimes each year, often resulting in multi-year sentences and exorbitant fines.
-If you are facing federal drug charges, you can rely on our attorney’s experience and reputation to level the playing field.
+These cases are some of the most heavily prosecuted and severely punished under our state and federal systems about 27,000 individuals are convicted for state and federal drug crimes each year, often resulting in multi-year sentences and exorbitant fines.
+If you are facing state or federal drug charges, you can rely on our attorney’s experience and reputation to level the playing field.

 Prohibited Substances Explained